MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

   - Secure element devices, such as the STSAFE-A110 from ST Microelectronics.
   - Industry standards such as the Arm Platform Security Architecture (PSA), which combines hardware and firmware to provide a standardized set of security features including secure boot, cryptography, and attestation.

-- [Windows 10 IoT Enterprise](https://www.microsoft.com/WindowsForBusiness/windows-iot) has features that help ensure security across key pillars of the IoT security spectrum:

-  - Protects data at rest, during code execution, and in motion.
-Features include BitLocker Drive Encryption, Secure Boot, Windows Defender Application Control, Windows Defender Exploit Guard, secure Universal Windows Platform (UWP) applications, Unified Write Filter, a secure communication stack, and security credential management.

-  - Monitors and detects with Device Health Attestation (DHA) to let you start with a trusted device and maintain trust over time.

-  - Uses Device Update Center and Windows Server Update Services to apply the latest security patches.
-You can remediate threats to devices by using Azure IoT Hub device management features, Microsoft Intune or third-party mobile device management solutions, and Microsoft System Center Configuration Manager.

 - The [Azure Certified Device program](/azure/certification/overview) enables device partners to easily differentiate and promote devices.
 The program helps solution builders and customers find IoT devices built with features that enable a zero-trust solution.

 - The [Edge Secured-core program (preview)](/azure/certification/program-requirements-edge-secured-core) validates whether devices meet security requirements for device identity, secure boot, operating system hardening, device updates, data protection, and vulnerability disclosures.
 The Edge Secured-core program requirements are distilled from various industry requirements and security engineering points of view.
 The Edge Secured-core program enables Azure services such as the Azure Attestation service to make conditional decisions based on device posture, thus enabling the zero-trust model.
 Highlights include requiring the device to include a hardware root of trust and provide secure boot and firmware protection.
 These attributes can be measured by the attestation service and used by downstream services to conditionally grant access to sensitive resources.